agraef/midizap/README.md

 The following EBNF grammar summarizes the syntax of the configuration language.
 The character set is 7 bit ASCII (arbitrary UTF-8 characters are permitted in comments, however).
 The language is line-oriented; each directive, section header, and translation must be on a separate line.
 Empty lines and lines containing nothing but whitespace are generally ignored, as are comments, which are introduced with `#` at the beginning of a line or after whitespace, and continue until the end of the line.
 (The section name and regex in header lines is always taken verbatim, though, so whitespace and `#` have no special significance there.)

-Section names may contain any character but `]` and newline, regular expressions any character but newline.
-The latter must follow the usual syntax for extended regular expressions, see regex(7) for details.
+Regular expressions must follow the usual syntax for extended regular expressions, see regex(7) for details.
 In a directive or translation line, tokens are delimited by whitespace.
 Strings are delimited by double quotes and may contain any printable ASCII character except newline and double quotes.
-Numbers are always decimal integers.
+Numbers are always integers written in decimal notation.

 ~~~
 config      ::= { directive | header | translation }